gearboxworks/docker-memcached/README.md

 `./launch memcached:1.4.39 -flag1 -flag2 variable`

 Gearbox containers may have multiple executables that can be run.
 The memcached Gearbox container has the following available commands:
+- The default command will execute `` within the container.

 ### Remote connection